stock2shop/website/content/integrations/sage-evolution-shopify.md

 title: "sage 100 evolution shopify integration"
 lead: "If Sage 100 Evolution (formerly Sage Evolution Standard) is your current ERP and you’re running your e-commerce website through Shopify, it’s essential that they can communicate with each other easily and efficiently.
 That’s where Stock2Shop comes in: a Sage 100 Evolution Shopify integration will make your day-to-day business more streamlined."
 lead2: "Here’s what you’ll be able to do:"
-description: "Find out how a Sage Evolution Shopify integration can streamline your business, simplify your workflow and give you more time.
+seoDescription: "Find out how a Sage Evolution Shopify integration can streamline your business, simplify your workflow and give you more time.
 We'll tailor the perfect solution to suit your needs."
 ---

 Sync inventory data